Aesistril/portable-media-downloader/README.md

+# Windows support currently not available due a bug but it will be released soon

 # portable-media-downloader
 A portable media downloader with 1000+ website support.
 Download binary package from [here](https://github.com/KBHamster/portable-media-downloader/releases) and run it.
 Single file, no installation, no depencities!